Create Modal

 Modal Name:

-- This field allows you to specify a name for the modal.
-The modal name represents the overall schema or entity you are defining.
+- This field allows you to specify a name for the modal, representing the overall schema or entity you're defining.

 - Example: